Kleiner Perkins

 Series A in 2013

 Swiftype, Inc. is a San Francisco-based company that specializes in developing an artificial intelligence-powered enterprise search platform and software for websites and applications.
-Founded in 2011, Swiftype offers a suite of products, including Site Search and Enterprise Search, which enable users to customize their search experiences.
-The platform allows organizations to index content from various cloud data sources, facilitating efficient data discovery and organization.
-Swiftype serves a diverse range of clients, including notable brands such as AT&T, Shopify, and Dr. Pepper, and has raised $23 million in funding from investors like NEA and Y Combinator.
-As of 2017, Swiftype operates as a subsidiary of Elastic B.V.
+Founded in 2011, Swiftype offers a suite of products, including Site Search and Enterprise Search, which enable organizations to customize their search experiences.
+The platform allows users to index content from various cloud data sources, facilitating efficient access to information across different sectors, including entertainment, publishing, and government.
+With tools such as a web crawler and a developer API, Swiftype helps businesses enhance their search capabilities, making it easier for employees and customers to find the information they need.
+The company has built a strong customer portfolio that includes notable brands like AT&T, Shopify, and HubSpot, and it operates as a subsidiary of Elastic B.V. since 2017.

 Series B in 2013